josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_registered_professions_impact.md

 **Please note:** This note is currently being expanded with case examples during Iron Swords.
 These are graphic.
 Final version is not yet complete.

 I am using "martyr" as a stand-in for the Arabic phrase.
 I use z"L after all names of deceased persons, as this is how we would traditionally honour their memory after life.
 I commonly use a longer version to balance cultural norms, but these are building-notes for final version.

+Likely to split into 2 nodes.

 ---